getsentry/sentry-docs/src/collections/_documentation/platforms/node/index.md

 They're available in two places: `beforeSend`/`beforeBreadcrumb` and `eventProcessors`.
 Those are the two ways we'll allow users to modify what we put together.

-These common hints currently exist for events:
+### Hints for Events

 `originalException`

-: The original exception that caused the event to be created.
+: The original exception that created the event.
 This is useful for changing how events are grouped, or to extract additional information.

 `syntheticException`

 : When a string or a non-error object is raised, Sentry creates a synthetic exception so you can get a basic stacktrace.
 This exception is stored here for further data extraction.

-And these exist for breadcrumbs:
+### Hints for Breadcrumbs

 `level` / `input`